 - Entertainment, including social activities and film screenings.
 This also includes the venue in which the event is being held.
 For example, programs or talks held at breweries, eateries or similar venues are not allowed.

 Refer to the application guidelines before submitting your sponsorship support:

 - Any sponsorship request up to $3,000 will be considered by the SSARE Administrative Team, and can be submitted at any time of the year.
 Submit your request at least 30 days in advance of your event.
+This provides time to make budget revisions and for University of Georgia to process payment for approved sponsorships.
 Requests received less than 30 days before the event will not be considered.